nipafx/nipafx.dev/content/articles/2014-10-07-intention-revealing-code-java-8-optional.md

 **Optional provides a way to get rid of null!** (Well, almost.)

 And even though [there are some caveats](http://blog.jooq.org/2014/03/28/java-8-friday-optional-will-remain-an-option-in-java/), I say the benefits are worth dealing with them.

-### Update

-This became a series of posts about Optional:

--   [Intention Revealing Code With Java 8’s New Type Optional](intention-revealing-code-java-8-optional): Use Optional everywhere instead of null (which should be rare in the first place).
--   [The Design Of Optional](http://blog.codefx.org/jdk/dev/design-optional/): How the expert group came to the decision to include Optional in Java 8.
--   [Why Isn’t Optional Serializable?](http://blog.codefx.org/jdk/dev/why-isnt-optional-serializable/): Well, why isn't it?
--   [Serialize Optional](http://blog.codefx.org/jdk/serialize-optional/): What to do if you really want to serialize it anyways.

-### Overview

-So this post is going to talk about how Optional can prevent NullPointerExceptions by making code reveal its intentions more clearly.
-My original plan was to not even explain what the type is and how to use it because - as ususal - plenty of people have done this already.
-But it is so damn easy that I decided to spent 5 minutes explaining it before moving on to the juicy part.

-This post does not discuss in which situations there might be better solutions than using Optional.
-It just claims that Optional beats null.
+So this post does not discuss in which situations there might be better solutions than using `Optional` - it just claims that `Optional` beats `null`.
-It does also not address some (justified) criticism of Optional but I promise to do that later.

-[toc exclude=Overview|Update]

 ## Introduction to Optional